This article should answer:

 Review sets allow you to:

-Select which rules apply in a specific scenario
+Select which rules apply in a given scenario

 Pre-fill answers to condition questions